 Health Emergency information

-To ensure the safety and well-being of your child, please be sure that you complete the health emergency card sent home each summer and contact the school as soon as possible when information changes.
+To ensure the safety and well-being of your child, please be sure that you complete the health emergency form sent home each summer and contact the school as soon as possible when information changes.
 This information is kept confidential.
 When a potentially life-threatening condition exists, pertinent information will only be shared on a need-to-know basis with staff working directly with your child, as part of a health emergency plan.
 Emergency information will also be shared with emergency responders, such as paramedics.

 If your student becomes ill or injured during the school day, the student will be referred to the school office.
 Parents will be notified if their student is unable to remain at school or emergency services are needed.
 It is the Conservatory’s policy that if a student is not well enough to attend class, the student must go home and a parent or guardian will be contacted.
 It is expected that parents/guardians will attend to their student’s illness or injury in a reasonably timely fashion.